AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Good for Bad Credit

-In every state except Massacushetts, Hawaii, Michigan, and California, insurance providers can take your credit score into account when determining how much you’ll pay for auto insurance.
+In every state except Massachusetts, Hawaii, Michigan, and California, insurance providers can take your credit score into account when determining how much you’ll pay for auto insurance.
 In most cases, insurance companies can also deny coverage or cancel your coverage based on your credit score.

 Acceptance provides auto insurance to drivers with a low credit score.
 While you should expect to pay more than you would with a high credit score, Acceptance offers a number of discounts that can help lower your auto insurance costs.
 Acceptance’s discounts include the following: